DGP-LVM: Derivative Gaussian process latent variable models: Simulation study

-To analyse RMSE values, we use a multilevel analysis of variance model (ANOVA) fitted with brms \citep{burkner_brms_2017}, which disentangles the contributions of each model component.
+To analyse RMSE and MAE values, we use a multilevel analysis of variance model (ANOVA) fitted with brms \citep{burkner_brms_2017}, which disentangles the contributions of each model component.
 Using a multilevel model is important to account for the dependency between results of all models fitted on the same dataset.
 We model fixed main effects of scaled derivatives, varying hyperparameters, correlated outputs and number of output dimensions.
 For this purpose, we consider scaled derivatives as a factor variable with three levels corresponding to models that (a) do not include derivative information, (b) models that include derivative information with scaling and (c) models that include derivative information without scaling.
 Varying hyperparameters are represented by a binary factor variable that denotes varying vs. constant hyperparameters across output dimensions.
 Similarly, correlated outputs represented by a binary factor variable that indicates if the multiple outputs are assumed to be correlated or not.
 We additionally model fixed interaction effects between (a) scaled derivatives and varying hyperparameters and (b) scaled derivatives and correlated outputs.
-Since our simulation study is performed over 5, 10, and 20 output dimensions, we include dimension as factor variable with three levels and allowed it to interact with all previously mentioned (fixed) main and interaction effects.
-We account for the dependency structure in the RMSE values, induced by fitting multiple models to the same simulated dataset, by a random intercept over datasets as well as corresponding random slopes of the scaled derivatives, varying hyperparameters, and correlated outputs factors.
-Further, we account for the dependency in the RMSE values for the 20 latent inputs estimated from a single model through a random intercept per fitted model.
+Since our simulation study is performed over 2, 5, and 10 output dimensions, we include dimension as factor variable with three levels and allowed it to interact with all previously mentioned (fixed) main and interaction effects.
+We account for the dependency structure in the RMSE and MAE values, induced by fitting multiple models to the same simulated dataset, by a random intercept over datasets as well as corresponding random slopes of the scaled derivatives, varying hyperparameters, and correlated outputs factors.
+Further, we account for the dependency in the evaluation metric values for the 20 latent inputs estimated from a single model through a random intercept per fitted model.
+The results based on RMSE are presented in Section \ref{sec-sim-results} while their corresponding MAE results are shown in Appendix B.